William Trent: Career

-Prior to French and Indian War, 1746-1753

-William Trent was commissioned the rank of captain in June of 1746 by the Philadelphia Governor George Thomas.
+Trent was commissioned the rank of captain in June of 1746 by the Philadelphia Governor George Thomas.
 Trent commanded one of the four companies that were tasked to defend against Canadian threats.
 Less than a year later April 7, 1747, while stationed at Fort Saratoga in New York, Captain Trent and his company were ambushed by two hundred French and Indian soldiers under the command of M. de St. Luc.
-With only sixty troops in Captain Trent’s company, he and his men appeared greatly outnumbered.
-Yet, after suffering the loss of eight soldiers, Trent was able to rally his troops and continue fighting until reinforcements came to their aid.
+With only sixty troops in Captain Trent's company, he and his men appeared greatly outnumbered.

+After suffering the loss of eight soldiers, Trent was able to rally his troops and continue fighting until reinforcements came to their aid.
 M. de St. Luc had no choice but to withdraw his troops and retreat.
-In addition to losing eight troops at the battle of Fort Saratoga, nine more of Captain Trent’s men were wounded and an additional six were taken as prisoners.
+In addition to losing eight troops at the battle of Fort Saratoga, nine more of Captain Trent's men were wounded and an additional six were taken as prisoners.

 Shortly after, Captain Trent returned to his home of Pennsylvania and was honorably discharged from his duties in December, 1747.
 He was thanked by the House of Delegates for his valiant stand at Fort Saratoga.
 Just a couple of years later, in June of 1749, Governor Hamilton declared Trent to be a justice of the court and he was tasked with keeping the peace in Cumberland county.
 The House of Delegates also appointed Trent as an official messenger for the Ohio Indians.

-Just before the French and Indian War broke out, Captain Trent along with George Croghan and several other distinguished military men were present for the treaty signing at Winchester, Virginia in September of 1753.
+Just before the French and Indian War broke out, Captain Trent along with George Croghan and several other distinguished military men were present for the treaty signing at Winchester, Virginia, in September of 1753.
 The Indian Winchester Conference established that weapons and ammunition would be given to the Miami and Delaware tribes.
 Andrew Montour, Christopher Gist, and William Trent were tasked with delivering the weapons and ammunition to the Ohio Indians.
-However, only the Delaware’s expressed that their goods were received.
+However, only the Delaware's expressed that their goods were received.
 In addition to the goods being delivered, it was also settled that Andrew Montour and George Croghan would travel to South Carolina and advocate for the release of warriors of the Shawonese Nation.

-French and Indian War (1754-1763)

 The Virginia Regiment recruited men in Virginia and Pennsylvania in 1754 before the outbreak of the war.
 As pay was low, there was high turnover in the lower ranks.
-Trent was commissioned as a captain and commanded a company, then likely 25-40 men.
-The young George Washington was promoted from Lt.
+Trent was commissioned as a captain and commanded a company, then likely 25–40 men.
+The young Washington was promoted from Lt.
 Col. to Colonel to command the Regiment.